Meta PixelHow Payday Loan Consolidation Works And When It Makes Sense

 If you are worried about having a low credit score, you are definitely not alone.
 Most people looking to consolidate their payday loans have damaged credit, which is usually the exact reason they had to turn to payday lenders in the first place.
 Even with a low score, you still have some very real options to help you get out of debt.

-- Credit union PALs are a great starting point because they don't always require a credit check, and the PAL II program specifically doesn't require you to wait through a minimum membership period before keeping your interest capped at 28% APR and makes it an excellent choice if your credit score is currently below 580.
+• Credit union PALs are a great starting point because they don't always require a credit check.
+The PAL II program has no minimum membership period and caps your interest at 28% APR, making it a strong choice if your score is below 580.

-- Subprime online lenders that specialize in working with FiCO and Possible Finance are also willing to work with borrowers who have scores as low as 500.
-While the interest rates are a bit higher, often sitting around 30% to 36%, you are still slashing your payday costs, as long as you make sure the lender is licensed in your state and won't charge you a penalty for paying the loan off early.
+• Subprime online lenders like Fico and Possible Finance work with borrowers who have scores as low as 500.
+Rates run higher, around 30% to 36%, but that still slashes your payday costs.
+Just make sure the lender is licensed in your state and doesn't charge an early payoff penalty.

-- Community Development Financial Institutions (CDFIs) are another great route because these nonprofit lenders are specifically designed to help out lower-income communities.
-They tend to be much more flexible and will actually look at your real income and everyday expenses instead of just judging you on your credit score alone, and you can easily look up a local branch at ofn.org.
+• Community Development Financial Institutions (CDFIs) are nonprofit lenders designed to help lower-income communities.
+They look at your real income and everyday expenses instead of just your credit score.
+Find a local branch at ofn.org.

-- Debt management plans completely skip the credit score check since you aren't technically borrowing any new money.
-If your credit is too damaged to get approved for a new loan right now, setting up a DMP through an NFCC-affiliated agency might be your best path forward to avoid declaring bankruptcy.
+• Debt management plans skip the credit check entirely since you are not borrowing new money.
+If your credit is too damaged for a new loan, a DMP through an NFCC-affiliated agency may be your best path forward.

 How to Tell a Legitimate Company from a Predatory One